bthurber/kmm-scale/blogpost/kmm1-1.md

 - Define the network cards for the VM's to be interconnected and able to reach the hub.
 - Have proper sizing and placing of the VM's so that the faster hard drives are used for holding the VM disks and avoid extra workload because of VM density causing disk pressure on the same drive.

-Most of this logic is already present in the scripts at [https://github.com/redhat-performance/jetlag/](https://github.com/redhat-performance/jetlag/) repository, which is pretty tied to the SCALELAB environment that we were going to use for this setup to prepare and configure the relevant resources for this task.
+Most of this logic is already present in the scripts at [https://github.com/redhat-performance/jetlag/](https://github.com/redhat-performance/jetlag/) repository, which is pretty tied to the environment that we used for this setup to prepare and configure the relevant resources for this task.

-In total we got 27 VMs per host, getting to a total of 1755 potential SNOs.
+We achieved 27 VMs per host, getting to a total of 1755 potential SNO's.
 Note the word potential here… we're setting up the infrastructure to mimic real hardware:

 - Remotely power on and off the VMs (using [sushy-tools](https://github.com/openstack/sushy-tools) to interact with libvirt).
 - KVM for running the VMs.
 - Etc.

-Each SNO is configured with [8 VCPU and 18Gb of RAM](https://github.com/redhat-performance/jetlag/blob/main/ansible/roles/hv-vm-create/templates/kvm-def.xml.j2), which is in line with the bare minimum requirements to get OpenShift deployed.
+Each SNO is configured with [8 VCPU and 18Gb of RAM](https://github.com/redhat-performance/jetlag/blob/main/ansible/roles/hv-vm-create/templates/kvm-def.xml.j2), which is in line with the bare minimum requirements for an OpenShift deployment.

 For example, we had to alter the limits for the KMM deployment in order to allow it to use more memory during the module build, which was initially limited to 128Mb of RAM and was not enough for the compilation of the module.

-We were pretty lucky and after the whole process of deployment in this restricted scenario, configuration, ACM deployment, and provisioning of the clusters, only one cluster failed ‘sno01412’, out of 1755 SNOs in total.

 Note that some other spokes will be discarded in the next paragraphs.